facette/facette/README.md

 Installation
 ------------

-Please see [docs/Installation.md](docs/Installation.md) file for build instructions and installation procedures.
+Please see [INSTALL](INSTALL) file for build instructions and installation procedures.

 [0]: http://facette.io/